Close Menu

 What is a Mortgage Lender?

-A mortgage lender is an entity, typically a bank, credit union, or specialized mortgage company, that provides funds to borrowers for purchasing real estate.
+A mortgage lender is an entity, typically a bank, credit union, or specialized mortgage company, that provides funds to borrowers for purchasing real estate and may also offer early repayment adjustment advice to help manage loan terms effectively.
 They offer a variety of mortgage products tailored to different needs and financial situations.
 These loans are secured by the property being purchased, which means if the borrower fails to repay the loan, the lender has the right to take possession of the property through a process known as foreclosure.

 Types of Mortgage Lenders